dinde451/jarr.d1/Jarulfs_Guide.md

 general description of some common walk behavior.
 They are given as a general information.
 Changes and diversions may exists.
 Also, if while walking the path is blocked, monsters may behave slightly different.
-Some times it will try alternative paths and other times abort its walk and reconsider its action.
+Sometimes it will try alternative paths and other times abort its walk and reconsider its action.
 Some monsters have very specific walk behavior and those will be described within the actual AI script.

-Walking towards target: This means the monster will generally walk towards the target in the closes possible way.
+Walking towards target: This means the monster will generally walk towards the target in the closest possible way.
 It will typically walk around smaller obstacles.
 Example of this walk type are The Hiddens and Skeletons.